SV(M) Charts: Streaming film and TV rankings

-Luminate uses a viewership modeling formula to create film and TV streaming charts based on weekly minutes watched.
+Luminate publishes official streaming film and TV charts based on weekly minutes watched.
 Go to Charts to see the latest rankings and browse past weeks.

 Open Charts in the SV(M) sidebar menu and choose Movies or TV.

-The chart week runs Friday-Friday, 12:00am UTC - 12:00am UTC.
-Both streaming charts for the preceding week are published weekly on Mondays.
+The streaming chart week runs Friday - Thursday, 12:00am UTC - 11:59pm UTC.
+Streaming charts for the preceding week are published weekly on Mondays.

 Though SV(M) posts next-day daily viewing figures all week, we require a 72-hour window to update titles with preliminary data and finalize chart rankings.